denhub97/QuBeads/README.md

 # How to install SpinDrops
 Download the binary for your operating system in releases (right) and follow the instructions below.
 ## Windows
 Run the installer file *QuBeads_1.0.0_beta1.exe*.
 Follow the onscreen instructions.
+As this app is not included in the Microsoft App Store, running the installer may be blocked.
+In this case, allow Windows to run the installation manually.
 ## MacOS
 Open the image file *QuBeads_1.0.0_beta1.dmg*.
 Drag and drop QuBeads into your applications directory.<br>
 If your MacOS prevents QuBeads from opening after installation (due to this software not being distributed via the AppStore), you can still allow the software to run.
 Choose *System settings* in the *Apple menu*, click *Privacy & Security* and enable QuBeads to be opened.